koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 Unsurprisingly, if you have a lot of people speculating for years using confused ideas and incorrect assumptions, and they come up with a bunch of speculative problems to work on… If you later try to adapt those confused “problems” to the deep learning era, you’re in for a bad time.
 Even if you, dear reader, don’t agree with the original people (i.e. MIRI and Bostrom), and even if you aren’t presently working on the same things… The confusion has probably influenced what you’re working on.

-I think that’s why some people take “[scheming AIs](https://www.lesswrong.com/posts/yFofRxg7RRQYCcwFA/new-report-scheming-ais-will-ais-fake-alignment-during)/deceptive alignment” so seriously, even though some of the technical arguments are unfounded.
+I think that’s why some people take “[scheming AIs](https://www.lesswrong.com/posts/yFofRxg7RRQYCcwFA/new-report-scheming-ais-will-ais-fake-alignment-during)"and "deceptive alignment” so seriously, even though some of the technical arguments are flatly unfounded.

 # Many arguments for doom are wrong

 Let me start by saying what existential vectors I _am_ worried about:
 1. I’m worried about people turning AIs into agentic systems using scaffolding and other tricks, and then instructing the systems to complete large-scale projects.
 2. I’m worried about competitive pressure to automate decision-making in the economy.
 3. I’m worried about misuse of AI by state actors.
 4. I’m worried about centralization of power and wealth in opaque non-human decision-making systems, and those who own the systems.[^Stella]
 [^Stella]: To quote Stella Biderman: "_Question:_ Why do you think an AI will try to take over the world? _Answer:_ Because I think some asshole will deliberately and specifically create one for that purpose.
 Zero claims about agency or malice or anything else on the part of the AI is required."